jarviscanada/jarvis_data_eng_JakeVachon/README.md

 # Jacques Vachon .
 Jarvis Consulting

-I am a graduate of the Computer Programming diploma at Algonquin college.
-What excites me about the software industry is that I'm taking part in creating the invisible world that surrounds us all in our day to day lives, knowing I can create anything I can imagine with the right lines of code.
-I'm set on continuing to improve my abilities and knowledge on all things coding related and to become a top contributer in my team.
+I am a back-end developer with full-stack experience seeking challenging yet rewarding opportunities to grow my knowledge and abilities as a software developer.
+What excites me about software development are the endless opportunities to solve problems and the satisfaction that comes with solving them, I take great satisfaction in learning new things and am always looking to challenge myself.
+I'm set on continuing to improve my abilities and knowledge on all things coding related and to become a top contributor in my team.

 ## Skills